rsalmond/TIL/five dollar words.md

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).

+Ineluctable: unable to be resisted or avoided, inescapable.

 Intransigent: unwilling to change one's mind.

 Itinerant: someone who alternates between travel/wandering and work.